Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

 Eq.~\eqref{Symmetry} ensures that every directed logical link is accompanied by a reciprocal circuit, satisfying the bidirectional connectivity required for practical network operation \cite{han_highly_2025}.

 Eq.~\eqref{Binary_Mapping} expands $x_{i,j}$ into its binary representation to facilitate the subsequent linearization of the bilinear term $x_{i,j} \cdot \Delta_k$.
-Specifically, we adopt binary rather than unary expansion to reduce the dimensionality of $b$ from $U_{p}$ down to $\log_2U_{p}$.
+Specifically, we adopt binary rather than unary expansion to reduce the dimension of $b$ from $U_{p}$ down to $\log_2U_{p}$.

 \textit{2) Optical Circuit and NIC Capacity-Related Constraints:}

 Eq.~\eqref{Optical_Link_Capacity} employs the Big-M method \cite{wolsey_integer_2020} to linearize the bilinear term $\beta_{i,j,b} \cdot \Delta_k$.
 Specifically, the formulation constrains $\rho_{i,j,b,k}$ to equal $\Delta_k$ when $\beta_{i,j,b} = 1$, and enforces $\rho_{i,j,b,k} = 0$ when $\beta_{i,j,b} = 0$, thereby ensuring the equivalence $\rho_{i,j,b,k} = \beta_{i,j,b} \cdot \Delta_k$.